atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 am 1 to wait the uncertfinty of your father’s consent, and So be, most pro
 *
 ‘‘ cast off at last?
-Is this your love for me Oh! why was I ever born continued She, bursting into tears, and wringing her hands — why did I fix my affections upon a man,
+Is this your love for me Oh! why was I ever born continued She, bursting into tears, and wringing her hands --why did I fix my affections upon a man,
 *
 who either never loved me, or else loves me no longer I Oh! how have I been deceived !"
-Not at all, my Sally — I have northeast ver deceived you.
+Not at all, my Sally --I have northeast ver deceived you.
 I love you with an inexpressible fondness: but Surely you , ’ .cannot
 *
 0